huynvk/env/docs/process/process.md

 Arrange level of complexity by fibonacy number.
 Complexity level was marked by color in Trello card.
 Level of complexity is agreed by the team in the sprint planning meeting

 1: Green - Simple task.
 E.g. modify some text
-2: Yellow - Normal task, could be done within 2-4 hours
+2: Yellow - Normal task, could be done within 1 - 2 hours
-3: Orange - Moderate, could be done within 1 - 2 day.
-Recommend to split it smaller if possible
+3: Orange - Moderate, could be done within 2 - 4 hours
 5: Purple - Big task, highly recommended to split it smaller
 8: Red - Huge task, not ready for sprint, need to be devided to smaller